Seneca-BSA/bsa/docs/sep600/lab4.md

 ## Preparation

-Read over the lab manual and acquire the necessary materials.
+Read through the lab manual and acquire the necessary materials.

 ## Procedures